Vivek07234/Git-Demo/README.md

 # Git-Demo
-this repository is only created for leran git and github
+this repository is only created for leran git and github.